On $d$-stable locally checkable problems parameterized by mim-width: Applications

 \section{Applications}

-In this section, we give examples of problems that can be modeled as $d$-stable locally checkable problems with bounded number of colors and with size and connectivity constraints.
-Their complexity was unknown so far on bounded mim-width graphs and, as a consequence of our results in \Cref{sec:Proof}, all these problems can now be solved in polynomial time on bounded mim-width graphs (given a suitable binary decomposition tree).
+In this section, we give some examples of problems that can be modeled as $d$-stable locally checkable problems with a bounded number of colors, some of them with size and connectivity constraints on the color classes.
+Their complexity was previously unknown on graphs of bounded mim-width and, as a consequence of the results in \Cref{sec:Algorithm} (as well as in \Cref{sec:LCPtoDN}), all these problems are XP parameterized by \highlightChange{the mim-width of a given binary decomposition tree of the input graph}.

+Independently, \highlightChange{Bergougnoux, Dreier and Jaffke~\cite{DN-logic}} give a DN logic formula for conflict-free coloring and $b$-coloring with a bounded number of colors.
+Their expression is shorter and more elegant than the one that can be obtained from \Cref{sec:LCPtoDN}.
+However, applying the algorithm of \cite{DN-logic} to these formulas yields a slower runtime than the algorithm in \Cref{sec:Algorithm}.
+Although every problem that is expressible as a $d$-stable locally checkable problem can be expressed in DN-logic too, we believe that for some of these problems it is more natural to express them as a $d$-stable locally checkable problem.